 In juvenile rats treated with sacubitril (postnatal days 7 to 70), there was a reduction in age-related bone mass development and bone elongation at approximately 2-fold the AUC exposure to the active metabolite of sacubitril, LBQ657, based on sacubitril/valsartan paediatric clinical dose of 3.1 mg/kg twice daily.
 The mechanism for these findings in juvenile rats, and consequently the relevance to the human paediatric population, is unknown.
 A study in adult rats showed only a minimal transient inhibitory effect on bone mineral density but not on any other parameters relevant for bone growth, suggesting no relevant effect of sacubitril on bone in adult patient populations under normal conditions.
 However, a mild transient interference of sacubitril with the early phase of fracture healing in adults cannot be excluded.
 Clinical data in paediatric patients (PANORAMA-HF study) did not show evidence that sacubitril/valsartan has an impact on body weight, height, head circumference and fracture rate.
 Bone density was not measured in the study.
-However, long-term paediatric data on (bone)growth and fracture rates are not available.
+Long-term data in paediatric patients (PANORAMA-HF OLE) showed no evidence of adverse effects of sacubitril/valsartan on (bone) growth or fracture rates.